 This methodology access advice makes use of two buffers so that while one is being used, the other is being filled.
 Such a way is quite popular in graphics and animation so that the viewer does not see the line-by-line scanning.

 Two hard-disks configurations in device management in operating system

 Mobile-head magnetic disk storage:-

 Both the reading/writing head moves and the disk spins.
 It is usually formatted on both sides and data is recorded on tracks.
-Typically there is more than one disk(platter), and they are arranged in a stack on a common spindle and have Read/Write heads n both sides.
-All of the heads move in unison.
+Typically, there is more than one disk(platter), and they are arranged in a stack on a common spindle and have Read/Write heads n both sides.
+All the heads move in unison.

 Flexible-head magnetic disk storage:-